2017 Lilly Diabetes 250

 The 2017 Lilly Diabetes 250 was the 18th stock car race of the 2017 NASCAR Xfinity Series season and the sixth iteration of the event.
 The race was held on Saturday, July 22, 2017, in Speedway, Indiana, at Indianapolis Motor Speedway a 2.500 miles (4.023 km) permanent, rectangular-shaped, low-banked racetrack.
 The race took the scheduled 100 laps to complete.
 In an exciting battle with 5 laps to go, William Byron, driving for JR Motorsports, held off a charging Paul Menard for his third career NASCAR Xfinity Series win.
 To fill out the podium, Joey Logano of Team Penske would finish third, respectively.

-Background

-Indianapolis Motor Speedway, the track where the venue was held.

-The race was held at Indianapolis Motor Speedway, which is an automobile racing circuit located in Speedway, Indiana (an enclave suburb of Indianapolis) in the United States.
-It is the home of the Indianapolis 500 and the Verizon 200, and formerly the home of the United States Grand Prix.
-It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.

-Constructed in 1909, it is the second purpose-built, banked oval racing circuit after Brooklands and the first to be called a 'speedway'.
-It is the third-oldest permanent automobile race track in the world, behind Brooklands and the Milwaukee Mile.
-With a permanent seating capacity of 257,325, it is the highest-capacity sports venue in the world.